toddcf/code-snippets/git/common-commands.md

 5. `git checkout gh-pages`.
 6. `git push origin gh-pages`.
 (Pushes this new branch up to GitHub.)
 7. `git checkout [working branch]` to make sure you don't accidentally continue editing on the live site!
-8. Wait about 15 minutes, then see your live site at https://`username`.github.io/`repository`.
+8. Wait about 15 minutes, then see your live site at https://`username`.github.io/`repository`/.
+(It needs that slash on the end.)

 ### Keeping GH Pages up to Date After Changes Have Been Made on Master Branch